Software Defined Radios for the Upper Mid-Band

 Research Overview

-• Embedded logic in the ARM cores for ultra-fast control for spectrum agility
+• Embedded ARM-based control logic for ultra-fast spectrum agility

-• Interface support for MATLAB, Python, OAI and O-RAN
+• Flexible interfaces supporting MATLAB, Python, OAI, and O-RAN environments